nst/STJSON/README.md

 # STJSON
 A JSON Parser in Swift 3 compliant with RFC 7159

-STJSON was writting along the article [Parsing JSON is a Minefield]().
+STJSON was written along with the article [Parsing JSON is a Minefield](http://seriot.ch/parsing_json.php).

 Basic usage: